PseudoDevs/IamGhost/FATAL13.md

-Last updated: 2024-04-02 16:18:31
+Last updated: 2024-04-02 16:19:35
-Random Quote: It is the mark of an educated mind to be able to entertain a thought without accepting it. - Aristotle
+Random Quote: Be miserable.
+Or motivate yourself.
+Whatever has to be done, it's always your choice. - Wayne Dyer